Skip to content

 hasSettingsNoYesWhether a plugin has a settings menu, used to show it does when it’s disabled

-optionalLibNoYesThe same as needsLib, but the plugin will still work without these and will not try to automatically download them.
+optionalLibNoNoThe same as needsLib, but the script will still work without these and will not try to automatically download them.

 isLibraryNo**NoLibraries must include this header so that clueless users don’t accidentally install them as a plugin.